urielbitton/deskable/README.md

 To Dos
 - projects:
-  - task details
-  - custom appselect for task details
+  - react-select for task details
   - events
   - project backlog
   - project all tasks